 Consider that Its tone is not as sharp as those of Pearl EXX, but it is so lovely and vintage.
 I love it!

-Tama is an excellent brand in the drum business..
+Tama is an excellent brand in the drum world.

-They have been around for long, and this 5-Piece drum set proves their quality.
+They have been around for long, and the Tama Imperialstar Drum Set is a fantastic 5-Piece drum set and it proves their quality.

 The most significant difference with the Pear EXX is that it comes with cymbals inclusive.